AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/sweepstakes/select-sweepstakes-winners.md

    >[!NOTE]
    >
-   >You can disqualify winners before you click&nbsp;Finalize.
+   >You can disqualify winners before you click Finalize.
 If you do, they are still eligible for other drawings in this sweepstakes.

 Congratulations!
 You have completed this run of your sweepstakes offer, picked the random winners, and sent them email notifications.